nussmueller-dev/NesaBot/README.md

 2. Create a `.env` file based on the `.env.example` file
 3. Update the `.env` file with your NESA login credentials and the appropriate WhatsApp and/or Discord API keys
 4. Build the Docker image by running the following command in the root directory of the project: docker build -t nesabot:latest .
-5. Run the Docker container with the following command:
+5. Run the Docker container with the following command: docker run -d --name nesabot -v pwd/.env:/app/.env nesabot:latest

+This command will start the container in detached mode, mount the `.env` file, and run the bot.

 ## 💻 Usage